A very important thing

 For the exhibit at the STARTS Pavilion each group designed:

-– an interactive prototype, which physically materialize the scenario giving the audience the possibility to experience and interact with it;
+– an interactive prototype, which physically materializes the scenario giving the audience the possibility to experience and interact with it;

 – a six minutes video, to fully describe the complexity and the different elements of each scenario from different points of views.